Understanding the legal implications of open source

-Alternatively, you can have contributors agree in advance (via an additional contributor agreement – see below) to certain license changes under certain conditions, beyond those allowed by your existing open source license.
+Alternatively, you can have contributors pre-approve certain license changes via an additional contributor agreement (see below).
 This shifts the complexity of changing licenses a bit.
 You’ll need more help from your lawyers up front, and you’ll still want to clearly communicate with your project’s stakeholders when executing a license change.

 Does my project need an additional contributor agreement?

-Contributor agreements can create additional administrative work for project maintainers.
-How much work these agreements add depends on the project and implementation.
+An additional contributor agreement – often called a Contributor License Agreement (CLA) – can create administrative work for project maintainers.
+How much work an agreement adds depends on the project and implementation.
 A simple agreement might require that contributors confirm, with a click, that they have the rights necessary to contribute under the project open source license.
 A more complicated agreement might require legal review and sign-off from contributors’ employers.

-Some situations where you may want to consider an additional contribution agreement for your project include:
+Some situations where you may want to consider an additional contributor agreement for your project include: